Rinse Out Tuna Cans for This Gorgeous Lighting Idea

 STEP 2: Hot glue paper strips to cans

 Next, I used hot glue to adhere the scrapbooking paper strips to my cans.
 I started with a small line of glue to get the end adhered to the can, then every inch or so I added more glue until the entire strip was glued to the can.
-You could do any arrangement you like, but don’t all those patterns look nice together when you see them in the video?
+You could do any arrangement you like, but don’t all those patterns look nice together?

 STEP 3: Make hanger for cans

 Once all of my cans were covered, I took my twine and...

 ...made a bow from the end of the twine...

 ...then I cut the bow loose.
 I'd recommend making small bows -- maybe an inch and a half to 2" or so.
 These are basically just to add an extra little touch to the cans.

 Next, I cut different lengths of twine.
 I didn't measure anything -- just simply started with one length, laid it out and then cut the other lengths, so that all of the cans would ultimately hang at different heights.
 Go to the bottom to see how nice the end effect is when they’re not all perfectly lined up.

 STEP 4: Hot glue bows and twine strings to can